jhliu17/MCR/scripts/README.md

 **Emoji to Lang**

-Emoji to Lang is a tool which converts the emoji in different language contexts to according language representations.
+Emoji to Lang is a tool converting the emoji in different language contexts into according language representations.

 ```bash
 # clone project